LogicMachineEMBS/Zigbee-Modbus-Relay/README.md

 ## Device usage

+Device is trying to connect to Zigbee network after turning on (24VDC power should be connected).
 Short press on reset button resets device.
 Long press on reset button (about 4 seconds) till the led starts flashing perfoms the full Zigbee network reset.
 Modbus id, baudrate and parity are set in Zigbee parameter